Required Behavior Support Plan (BSP Components)

 Fading Plan Expectations

-Because there appears to be some misunderstanding regarding the fading plan for 1:1 supervision reflecting a step-by-step plan that, if and when completed successfully, results in the individual no longer receiving 1:1 supervision, the following guidance is provided.
+Each restrictive practice must have a fading plan, including 1:1 supervision.
+A fading plan must be specific, usually reflecting a step-by-step plan, which results in the individual no longer receiving the restrictive practice.
 Including a statement indicating the team will consider fading when "such and such" criteria are met is not a sufficient fading plan.

-DADS expectations for a reasonable LON 9 fading plan are as follows:
+- HHSC expectations for a reasonable fading plan for restrictive practices includes:

-- The fading plan should be a gradual process that gives the individual time to adjust to the changes in supervision and enables him or her to experience the success he or she is achieving.
+- The fading plan should be a gradual process that gives the individual time to adjust to the changes in supervision and enables them to experience the success they are achieving.
 Alternatively, fading can be set to be attempted routinely at a specific time and/or place and then expanded to other times/places.
-Said in another way: The actual fading plan needs to be described in a step-by-step fashion that ends up with 1:1 supervision being discontinued.
-To be successful, these should be small steps and designed by the team and psychologist.

 - Criteria for abandoning the fading plan or going back one step also should be specified.
-The criteria for going back to 1:1 supervision are operationally defined or identified (i.e., what constitutes failure on a specific fading attempt).
-This also should include direction on where or on what step to resume the fading schedule and for how long, if it is different than the original fading plan.
+The criteria for going back to a restrictive practice must also be operationally defined or identified (i.e., what constitutes failure on a specific fading attempt).

-- The completion of the fading plan from constant 1:1 supervision to a less restrictive level (e.g., "line-of-sight" or "general") supervision can be accomplished within one year if fading progresses without the individual exhibiting the life-threatening behavior(s).
+- The completion of the fading plan from a restrictive practice to a less restrictive level can be accomplished within the current BSP cycle.

 Mail Code W551